 Lorraine Davis Park is named for Lorraine Davis, a North Webster resident who taught English and Latin classes at Douglass High School.
-African American students from throughout all of St. Louis County attended Douglass High School in North Webster—the first and only accredited high school for African Americans in St. Louis County—until 1954 when schools were desegregated.
+Black students from throughout all of St. Louis County attended Douglass High School in North Webster—the first and only accredited high school for Black students in St. Louis County—until 1954 when schools were desegregated.

 She was a member of the O.D.T.
 “Our Day Together” Club which was organized in Webster Groves in the 1930s.
 As part of the O.D.T. club, Davis worked to provide scholarships and encourage neighborhood beautification and other civic projects.
 She was also elected to the city’s new Board of Freeholders in 1953.

 Lorraine Davis Park is located in North Webster at 137 E Waymire Ave, Webster Groves, 63119 (off South Brentwood Blvd.) on the Deer Creek Greenway.
 North Webster was founded as a community for newly freed enslaved people in 1866, but its roots go back farther.